 Frontier Field opened its gates on July 11, 1996 at the cost of $35.3 million and shared the park with the Rochester Rhinos soccer team until 2005.
 At that point, the Red Wings made updates to the park for strictly baseball use.
 After those adjustments were made, the capacity of the park was listed as 13,500.

 The park has that classic old stadium feel to it.
 The large overhang covers folks in the grandstands down the right field line from the sun and fits in well with the surrounding skyline.
 The Kodak building looms large in left field and while we sat for the game, at least three trains rolled by over the bridge beyond the right field fence.
 It had an old time look with the metal work and the design, and it just felt like classic baseball.

-I let Mallory select the seats for the game and she delivered.
-She put us behind home plate in the front row.
 Cost: $13 a seat.
 The ticket prices are very affordable and range from seating around the infield, to grass that you can bring a blanket and lay on, to luxury suites, to a bar up behind first base where you can watch from bar stools on the drink rail.
 When we walked the park, there really wasn’t a bad seat in the house.

 Food and Beer